Liam-Zhou/chuwa0311/ShortQuestions/hw1.md

     - **package** will compile your code and also package it.
 For example, if your pom says the project is a jar, it will create a jar for you when you package it and put it somewhere in the target directory (by default).
     - **install** will compile and package, but it will also put the package in your local repository.
 This will make it so other projects can refer to it and grab it from your local repository.
 12. **_What is plugins in maven, list some plugins?_**
+    - plugins are a primary way of adding new functionality to the build process.
+    - **Maven has two types of plugins:**
       - Build – executed during the build process.
 Examples include Clean, Install, and Surefire plugins.
 These should be configured in the build section of the POM.
       - Reporting – executed during site generation to produce various project reports.
 Examples include Javadoc and Checkstyle plugins.
 13. Done
 14. Done